Governance and Staff

 Ralph Jones is IHC’s Chief Executive and has over 25 years’ experience in the health and disability sector.
 He has also held the positions of IHC’s General Manager Corporate Services and General Manager Northern Region.

 Ralph is a Chartered Accountant and, before joining IHC, worked primarily in the commercial sector for organisations including BP Oil.
 Ralph also worked for Ernst & Young where he initially gained his experience in the disability sector in the late 1980s during the period of deinstitutionalisation.

-Ralph also holds international directorships including Inclusion International and Workability International and is a Trustee of the Donald Beasley Institute.
+Ralph has also held international directorships, including Inclusion International and Workability International, and has been a Trustee of the Donald Beasley Institute.